Brett M. Johnson: Sports and real estate investments

 In 2018, he co-founded Fortuitous Partners, an investment firm focused on sports-anchored real estate developments.
-One of the firm’s flagship projects is the Tidewater Landing development in Pawtucket, Rhode Island, which includes Centreville Bank Stadium.
+One of the firm’s flagship projects is the Tidewater Landing development in Pawtucket, Rhode Island, which includes the $140mm award-winning Centreville Bank Stadium.
 The stadium officially opened on May 3, 2025, with an over-capacity announced crowd of 10,700.
 Johnson outlined that the newly opened Centreville Bank Stadium was conceived as a multi-use venue designed to host Rhode Island FC matches, international friendlies, rugby events, and concerts, reflecting his broader strategy of integrating sports facilities with community development.

+Building on this approach, Johnson defined “rectangular sports” as a distinct asset class covering sports played on similarly configured rectangular surfaces, including soccer, rugby, lacrosse, American football, flag football, and field hockey.
+His investment strategy focuses on developing multipurpose venues that can accommodate these sports, as well as entertainment and community events, to attract diverse audiences and generate year-round activity and revenue.
+Centreville Bank Stadium represents a practical application of Johnson’s rectangular-sports strategy.

 On April 17, 2025, Fortuitous Partners announced Phase 2 of Tidewater Landing with partners Wood Partners and Pennrose, including plans for housing units and commercial space along the riverfront.
 In 2025, Johnson was among the most vocal advocates of the United Soccer League’s decision to introduce promotion and relegation between its divisions, calling the move "a game-changer" for U.S. soccer.
 Johnson has been recognized as a pioneer in developing "sports as an asset class" and was named the 2025 Person of the Year by The Pawtucket Foundation.

 From 2019 to 2022, Johnson served as a director of Danish football club FC Helsingør.
-In 2021, he became a shareholder and board director of Ipswich Town FC, an English professional football club.
+In 2021, he led the acquisition and became a shareholder and board director of Ipswich Town FC, an English professional football club.
+Under Johnson’s tenure, Ipswich Town has been promoted 3 times in 4 years and currently competes in the English Premier League.
 In 2021, he received the Distinguished Alumni Award from the Graziadio Business School, the institution’s highest honor.
 In 2022, he co-founded Rhode Island FC and currently serves as its chairman.

 Institutional involvement

-Johnson has served on the board of trustees for Choate Rosemary Hall from 2008 to 2018 and is currently a board member of the school.
+Johnson has served on the board of trustees for Choate Rosemary Hall from 2008 to 2018.
 He was a former member on the Board of Visitors for the Graziadio School of Business at Pepperdine University, where he was also a Senior Fellow in Entrepreneurship.
 Johnson is also an active member of the Young Presidents' Organization (YPO).

-Personal life

-Johnson resides in Los Angeles, California, with his wife and three children.
-In his free time, he enjoys playing tennis and hiking.